Chamber Musician - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: Satina indicated that this concert was part of a tour with the violinist, Teresina Tua.
+Val'kova (vol. 1, p.
+175) cites a review in Mogilev Provincial Gazette of both concerts in the city, which notes attendance was less at the second concert on November 18.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 24 1895 (Julian calendar)